zonweb/news/_posts/2024-12-25-tokyo-released-point-cloud-data-of-the-entire-city-for-free.md

 slug: tokyo-released-point-cloud-data-of-the-entire-city-for-free
 image: https://pbs.twimg.com/ext_tw_video_thumb/1869464163329994753/pu/img/kGsLU_bXo5PEYqpX.jpg
 ---

-# Tokyo Released Point Cloud Data of the Entire City for Free

 In a groundbreaking move towards transparency and urban planning, Tokyo has released its **point cloud data** for the entire city to the public.
 This initiative is expected to benefit researchers, urban planners, developers, and even the general public by providing a detailed, 3D representation of the city’s infrastructure and environment.

 ## What is Point Cloud Data?